I know I have to take this case

 - Star Trek: The Original Series episode "Mirror Mirror''.
 While several main characters are trapped in a Mirror Universe, Dr. McCoy insists on taking the time to treat an injured Evil!Spock even though it may prevent them from getting home.

 - And in Star Trek: Voyager, this is literally written into the Doctor's code.
 A big part of his Character Development, however, is that he learns to subvert it for the greater good.
-In one episode, when kidnapped and forced to work on a hospital ship where people aren't being treated equally, he pretty much poisons a guy to force him to change the rules.
+In one episode, when kidnapped and forced to work on a hospital ship where people aren't being treated equally, he pretty much poisons a guy to force him to change the rules, even if he's uncomfortable about it later.
 In another, he lets a Red Shirt die to save Kim, having lacked the time to save both while his normal diagnostic program could not decide which to prioritize for care.

-- The latter incident does cause him to experience a Logic Bomb which nearly destroys his program in what they call a "cascade failure".
+- The latter incident does cause him to experience a Logic Bomb, due to the conflict between his programmed ability to make a pragmatic decision based on long-term benefits and likelihood of survival conflicting with the personality he's developed prompting him to choose who would live based upon which patient he was emotionally closer to, which nearly destroys his program in what they call a "cascade failure".
 The first time this happens, Janeway wipes his memory of the events and orders everyone to keep quiet.
 When he finds out again, Seven convinces Janeway to let it play out.
 Eventually, the Doctor is able to reconcile with himself and get back to his duties.

-- Subverted in MASH.
-If you don't like someone or his beliefs, drug him or perform an unnecessary operation on him.
-Hypocritical oath be damned.
+- Averted in M*A*S*H. If you don't like someone or his beliefs, drug him or perform an unnecessary operation on him.
+Hippocratic oath be damned.

 - Lucas Kane from the game Fahrenheit (known as Indigo Prophecy in some countries) isn't a doctor, but his paranormal abilities put him in a similar position shortly after becoming a fugitive.
 He has a prophetic vision of a boy falling into an icy lake, but nearby is a police officer who would recognize Kane's face.
 It's up to the player how to react: